floriancourgey/blog/_posts/2020/2020-09-21-delivery-post-processing-best-practices-adobe-campaign.md

 ![](/assets/images/2020/adobe-campaign-post-processing-routing.jpg)

 Start the workflow, launch your campaign/delivery and debug the workflow, like before. you'll have the following variables in the `eventVariables` XML doc:
-- `deliveryId`: the delivery id
+- `vars.deliveryId`: the delivery id
-- `description`
+- `vars.description`
-- `filename`: the absolute or relative filepath of the generated delivery external file
+- `vars.filename`: the absolute or relative filepath of the generated delivery external file

 ![](/assets/images/2020/adobe-campaign-post-processing-post-processing-debug.jpg)